Operations

 | Built by hospitality operators | ✓ Yes | ✓ Yes | ✓ Yes | ⚠ Unknown |

 Mews, Cloudbeds, and Hotelogix are mature products.
 They're also built for global or generic markets.
-Nozuly exists because Syrian and Saudi independent hotels deserve a system that's Arabic-first by design — not by translation layer.
+Nozuly exists because Syrian and Saudi hotels deserve a system that's Arabic-first by design, not by translation layer.

 So we built Nozuly.
 Bilingual from day one.
 Architecturally Arabic-first.
 Built to run at front-desk pace on the actual machines actual front-desk staff actually use.

-We're in private beta with 5 partner properties.
+We're in private beta, onboarding our first partner hotels.
 We're shipping v2 in Q3 2026.
 The roadmap is public, the pricing is on this page, and the founders answer their own email.

-Most independent hotels are operational within 30 minutes.
+Most hotels are operational within 30 minutes.
 Setup is a guided onboarding: brand the property, add room types, paste channel API credentials, import an existing guest CSV if you have one.
-We help on a call if you'd rather — no extra cost.
+We help on a call if you'd rather, no extra cost.

 No. Nozuly connects to your existing Booking.com, Expedia, Airbnb and Almosafer accounts via the official channel manager APIs.
 Existing future bookings sync in within a few minutes.